ePetition - Brighton & Hove City Council: Prioritise & Support Community Led Affordable Housing Over Private Developers in the City.

 2017 speech from then housing minister Housing Minister Alok Sharma's to the Community-Led Housing Conference https://www.gov.uk/government/speeches/community-led-housing

 The economic case for CLH against selling land to private developers: https://neweconomics.org/2018/05/making-the-case / https://neweconomics.org/2018/05/making-the-case-5

 Building and Social Housing Foundation now World Habitat – source

 Started by: Andrea Jones (Brighton & Hove Community Land Trust & NUB Housing Group)

-The petition is due to be presented to the full Council meeting on the 14 May 2020
+Due to the coronavirus situation the petition is now due to be presented to the full Council meeting on the 23 July 2020